NKK Switches in Robotics & Automation: AMRs, Teach Pendants, Cobots and Humanoids

 Minimal Interface & Clear Stop

-NKK’s no legend actuator and low profile design
+NKK’s no legend actuator and low profile emergency stop button design

 Why the switch fits: The OEM required immediate, unambiguous stop authority at the head-end operator station without disturbing a minimal, calming interface.
-They specified NKK’s E-Stop with a 25mm diameter, no legend actuator, and the 13.6mm behind panel depth made integration feasible in a shallow enclosure.
+They specified NKK’s E-Stop with a Ø 25mm, no legend actuator, and the 13.6mm behind panel depth made integration feasible in a shallow enclosure.
 The actuator’s form and placement still read clearly as an emergency stop.

 Patient-Contact Control Stack Shifts